Introduction – Modern and Historical Goths

 Enigmatic Origins of the Goths

-In this case, Scandza possibly refers to a region of Scandinavia, while the site Gothiscandzan possibly pertains to Gdansk in modern Poland – a hypothesis rather reinforced by archaeological pieces of evidence, like the discovery of over 3,000 Goth tombs in Eastern Pomerania, Poland.
-A related conjecture puts forth the origin of the Goths in a region somewhere north of the Black Sea.
+In this case, Scandza possibly refers to a region of Scandinavia, while the site Gothiscandzan possibly pertains to Gdansk in modern Poland.
+This hypothesis is rather reinforced by archaeological pieces of evidence, like the discovery of over 3,000 Goth tombs in Eastern Pomerania, Poland.
+A related conjecture puts forth the origin of the Gothic tribes in a region somewhere north of the Black Sea.

-However, another school of thought in the academic circles disputes such claims based on the inexactness of Jordanes’ account.
-One pertinent example would relate to how he may have confused the histories of the Getae people (a Thracian tribe) and the Goths.
+However, another school of thought in academic circles disputes such claims (relating to Scandinavian origin) based on the inexactness of Jordanes’ account and other Roman sources.
+Another hypothesis also pertains to how the ancient writer may have confused the histories of the Getae people (a Thracian tribe) and the Goths.

-Some historians have also argued that the archaeological evidence has been evaluated to fit in with Jordanes’ account, as opposed to a more independent assessment.
-So, in essence, while Goths can be (probably) termed as one of the ancient East Germanic people, their origins are still up for debate in the academic arenas.
+Modern scholarship has also argued that the archaeological evidence of Gothic history has been evaluated to fit in with Jordanes’ account, as opposed to a more independent assessment.
+So, in essence, while Goths can be (probably) termed as one of the ancient East Germanic people, their exact geographical origins (possibly somewhere from northern Europe) is still up for debate in academic circles.

 The Dynamics of the Germanic Migrations

-When it comes to categorizations, the Goths, like their other contemporary Germanic brethren, can’t exactly be defined as a singular tribe.
+When it comes to categorizations in ancient history, the Goths, like their other contemporary Germanic brethren, can’t exactly be defined as a singular tribe.
 Now by the late 2nd century AD, the Roman Empire was indeed surrounded by various Germanic tribes who shared some common lexical borrowings and pantheons, but many of their languages were mutually unintelligible for the most part.